 Hagia Sophia was designed to surpass every other edifice ever constructed as a monument to God in terms of grandeur and majesty.
 The Hagia Sophia was the place I wanted to see most above all else in Istanbul and it lived up to its hype.

 Hagia Sophia was converted from a church to a mosque in 1453 following the Ottoman conquest of Constantinople.
 The building continued to function as a mosque until 1935, after which it was converted into a museum.
+On the 10th of July 2020, the Turkish government annulled Hagia Sophia’s museum status, reverting it to a mosque.

 Enter the building through the central portal, into the long, narrow narthex, running to the right and left.
 Note the beautiful matching panels of marble and the vaulted gold mosaic ceiling.
 Going in through the Imperial Gate, take a moment to admire the Christ Pantocrator mosaic.
 It shows Christ holding a book with the inscription “Peace be with you.
 I am the light of the world”.
 He is flanked by roundels portraying the Virgin Mary, the angel Gabriel and at his feet is a prostrated emperor (reckoned to be Leo VI) asking for forgiveness for his four marriages.